Paris Olympics Memorable Moments: Simone Biles was the star but the spotlight reached many faces

 Noah Lyles was crowned the fastest man in the world for winning the 100 meters, but after he finished third in the 200 — his first loss in his favorite event since the Tokyo Olympics three years ago — he revealed he had tested positive for COVID-19.
 Sha’Carri Richardson chased down two competitors in the rain to end her first Olympics with a relay gold after settling for silver in the 100.

-The United States won the medal count — 121 of them headed into Sunday’s final day of competition, 37 of them gold — and the Americans again prevailed in men’s basketball and women’s soccer.
+The United States won the medal count — 126 in total and the women’s basketball team closed the Games by winning gold to tie China with an Olympic-best 40.
+The Americans again prevailed in both men’s and women’s basketball, and women’s soccer, too.

 Here’s a look at some of the top moments of the Paris Olympics: